rhayman/ephysiopy/docs/api/ephysiopy/common/spikecalcs/index.rst

    .. py:method:: acorr(Trange = np.array([-0.5, 0.5]), **kwargs)

-      Calculates the autocorrelogram of a spike train
+      Calculates the autocorrelogram of a spike train.

-      :param ts: The spike times
+      :param Trange: The range of times to calculate the autocorrelogram over (default is [-0.5, 0.5]).
-      :type ts: np.ndarray
+      :type Trange: np.ndarray, optional
-      :param Trange: The range of times to calculate the autocorrelogram over
+      :param \*\*kwargs: Additional keyword arguments.
-      :type Trange: np.ndarray
+      :type \*\*kwargs: dict

-      Returns:
+      :returns: Container for the binned data.
-      result: (BinnedData): Container for the binned data
+      :rtype: BinnedData